nextflow-io/hyperopt/README.md

 3. When the pipeline completes, you can view the training and prediction results in the `results` folder.

+> [!NOTE]
+>
-Note: the first time you execute the pipeline, Nextflow will take a few minutes to download the pipeline code from this GitHub repository and any related software dependencies (e.g. conda packages or Docker images).
+> When you run the pipeline for the first time, it will take a moment to download the pipeline from this GitHub repository and any related software dependencies (e.g. conda packages or Docker images).

 ## Configuration